adam7234/charmcitybuildclub/README.md

 # Charm City Works Process Wiki

-This wiki exists to help define how Charm City Build Club actually works in practice.
+This wiki exists to help define how Charm City Works actually works in practice.
 The goal is to make the project clear, repeatable, and easier to execute.

 ## Project sourcing